KentaaNL/docdata-order/README.md

 ))
 ```

-See below [Recurring payment request](#recurring-payment-request) how to make recurring payment requests.
+See [Recurring payment request](#recurring-payment-request) how to make recurring payment requests.

 ### Start a payment order